 - Click Run.

 We now have the supply chain industries for Automobile Manufacturing, ranked by the amount of money spent on each.
 We can also see what percentage of that money is spent within the region, and what percentage leaves the region in the form of imports.
-Three industries at the top of this list show some promise for ways of cutting down on money leaving the region.
-The top three industries that Automobile Manufacturing purchases from are not found in Greensburg, and therefore the region is losing $1.8 million to outside suppliers.
+Three industries near the top of this list show some promise for ways of cutting down on money leaving the region.
+The top three industries that Automobile Manufacturing purchases from are not found in Greensburg, and therefore the region is losing around $156 million to outside suppliers.